Nuke: Deploy Helm package locally (special guest, GitVersion)

 using Nuke.Common.Tools.GitVersion;

-Add a variable to hold the generated build number:
+Add a variable to store the generated build number:

 private string BuildNumber;